 About Us

 BLACK ART AUCTION held its inaugural auction on May 16, 2020 during a global pandemic and began its journey with bidder #1.
-We are approaching our 5th anniversary next year.
+We are fast-approaching the close of our 6th year.
 We have held live auctions, timed auctions, single collection auctions, auctions including multiple lot estates, and even single lot auctions.
 Our bidding audience has grown to thousands since bidder #1.
 We count numerous museums, both here in the States and internationally as clients.
-That is sooo important—but we did not accomplish that on our own.
+That is so important—but we did not accomplish that on our own.
 If you all did not participate, we never would have had the opportunity to make that happen.

 Black Art Auction is solely dedicated to the sale of art by African Americans.
 Our goal is to increase awareness of the lives and work of these artists who have contributed historically, but in many cases, have been overlooked in the general art market.

-Black Art Auction has already established numerous price records for artists’ work, surpassing a million dollars for a single painting; but we also are proud to offer works by historically significant Black artists that are affordable—in the hundreds of dollars.
+Black Art Auction has already established numerous price records for artists’ work, surpassing a million dollars for a single painting.
+We are also proud to offer works by historically significant Black artists that are affordable—in the hundreds of dollars.

 Black Art Auction regularly produces scholarly essays and publications on individual works and on the work of particular artists.
 These are all available for free on our website.
 Some of these are available in a print version.
 We have enlisted internationally recognized scholars to contribute essays about single works or artists.
 Barthe scholar, the late Dr. Margaret Vendryes, wrote a fantastic single work monograph on the rare image of Josephine Baker, including her ponytail.
 Dr. Theresa Leininger-Miller, author of New Negro Artists in Paris: African American Painters and Sculptors in the City of Light, 1922-1934 wrote an essay on the work of Albert Alexander Smith.
 Susan Stedman (Majors), who recently guest curated the Origins of Creating Community: Cinque Gallery Artists, for the Art Students League of New York, wrote an essay on the work of William Majors.